Dur4nt3/todo_project/to-implement.md

         - Information about the filters earliest first and latest first and their interaction with an all-day task

         - Information about repetitive tasks

+- Help Extra Information:

+    - Group editing: explain that you cannot change into a name of an already existing group, if you want to do that, change that name of the existing group to another, submit the request to edit the name, and then, you can change back to the initial desired name

+    - No special characters allow for group names, only numbers, letters, hyphens and white spaces

+- Settings:

+**Create a settings modal that includes the following options:**

+Settings will be saved to the localStorage using a JSON object with settings as properties

+    1) Do not show deletion confirmation => for non-repetitive tasks => dismiss the modal

+    2) Do not show welcome message => by default a welcome message will appear when visiting the page containing useful information => dismiss the message
+    *That same welcome message will appear under the "Help" tab*

+    3) Modal Coloring: Based on priority | light gray regardless of priority